EPERLab/osemosys-cr-v2/docs/Scenario modeling.rst

-The Electrical sheet has a "Built-in Parameter Set" column: modelers must enter "NO" if they had not defined the parameter in the parameterization phase (Section 3.3).
+The Electrical sheet has a "Built-in Parameter Set" column: modelers must enter "NO" if they had not defined the parameter in the parameterization phase (:ref:`primary technologies section <primary-technologies>`).
 If they wish to overwrite the previous value, they must indicate "YES" under the column.
 In this sheet, all the values must be "YES" under the "Linear" column.

 The" Exact_Years" and "Exact_Values" columns have values separated with semicolons ";".
 The string entered must have the same number of years and values.
 If the parameter